google/guava/README.md

 ```
 dependencies {
-  compile 'com.google.guava:guava:22.0'
+  compile 'com.google.guava:guava:23.0'
   // or, for Android:
-  compile 'com.google.guava:guava:22.0-android'
+  compile 'com.google.guava:guava:23.0-android'
 }
 ```
-## Upcoming release

-The next release of Guava is [23.0][upcoming release].
-23.0-rc1 is available through Maven using version numbers `23.0-rc1` or `23.0-rc1-android`.

 ## Snapshots

-Snapshots of Guava built from the `master` branch are available through Maven using version `23.0-SNAPSHOT`, or `23.0-android-SNAPSHOT` for the Android flavor.
+Snapshots of Guava built from the `master` branch are available through Maven using version `24.0-SNAPSHOT`, or `24.0-android-SNAPSHOT` for the Android flavor.

 - Snapshot API Docs: [guava][guava-snapshot-api-docs]